maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 rules and guidance on how to go about this.
 We want sustainability!

 Another similarity with open source foundations is in the legality of purchasing packages.
-The NuGet marketplace will have to make sure consumers who purchase here can trust their purchase is legal and they can use the package without issue, now and in the future.
+A NuGet marketplace will have to make sure consumers who purchase here can trust their purchase is legal and they can use the package without issue, now and in the future.

 Others are GDPR (as a consumer, is my personal data safe?), and probably some more.
 Feel free to add them